ksalmon/salvattore/README.md

 # Salvattore

-TODO: Write a gem description
+A gem for the jQuery framework Salvattore

 ## Installation